What are Team Principles?

 - Team Principles infographic (Pictured below: The infographic was created at the TW3 Away Day, and captures the ideas shared by the attendees – can be used to stimulate discussion).

 Can I see an example?

 Yes!
-The Council Management Team (CMT) are leading the way, sharing their principles at the Management Conference in October.
+The Council Management Team (CMT) shared their principles at their Management Conference.

 Can I change the template to suit my service?